Nevan32/BLUE-LOCK-RIVALS/README.md

 ---

-🔥 Enjoy a more exciting gaming experience and enhance your performance with **Roblox Script: Blue Lock**! 🔥
+🔥 Enjoy a more exciting gaming experience and enhance your performance with **Roblox Script: Blue Lock: Rivals**! 🔥